Embird Embroidery Software

 Left side: selection made with lower color Tolerance.
 Right side: selection made with higher color Tolerance.

-Simplicity - defines the complexity/fidelity ratio of object(s) created with the Trace tool.
-The value of simplicity is ranging from 0 to 15.
-Set a lower value to get object with high number of nodes and better accuracy.
-Such object, however, is harder to edit.
-For easier editing, set a higher value to obtain object with a lower accuracy and low number of nodes.
-Default value of simplicity is 7.
+Simplicity - defines the complexity/fidelity ratio of the object(s) created with the Trace Tool.
+The value of simplicity ranges from 0 to 15.
+Set a lower value to get an object with a high number of nodes and better accuracy.
+Such an object, however, is harder to edit.
+For easier editing, set a higher value to obtain an object with lower accuracy and a low number of nodes.
+The default value of simplicity is 7.

 Trace Tool - effect of Simplicity parameter